RenqiChen/Genomic-Selection/README.md

-# HALVS
+# Genomic-Selection
-This repository contains the code and dataset for the paper "Revealing Hierarchical Structure of Leaf Venations in Plant Science via Label-Efficient Segmentation: Dataset and Method," accepted at IJCAI2024 in the AI and Social Good track.
+This repository contains the code and dataset for the paper "An Embarrassingly Simple Approach to Enhance Transformer Performance in Genomic Selection for Crop Breeding," accepted at IJCAI2024 in the AI and Social Good track.
 Dataset will be soon.

 # Citations